tdwg/website/conferences/2024/biss-abstract-submission/index.md

 ## Seeking help

 If, at any time, you need further technical assistance, check the [Tips and tricks](https://arpha.pensoft.net/tips/) link or if you fail to find an answer to your question, click `Feedback` icon (on the top navigation bar to open a new window with an email form for you to fill in to the journal’s technical staff) OR for content/editorial questions, send an email to TDWG Editors [editor@tdwg.org](mailto:editor@tdwg.org) including the ARPHA ID of your abstract in the subject line.
 Note that icons now use tooltips (mouse over) and do not otherwise include text explanations.
-For other questions about the conference, please email [okinawa2024@spnhc.org](mailto:okinawa2024@spnhc.org).

 ## ARPHA-related-FAQs